Pasadena Wrongful Termination Attorneys

 Wrongful Termination Law Firm in Pasadena

-Our Pasadena-Based Attorneys are Available to Guide You In Your Wrongful Termination Case – Call Stephen Danz & Associates today at 877-789-9707, or Contact Us Using the Online Form.
-Once you’ve scheduled your appointed with our office, our attorneys will provide you a free evaluation of your claim.
+Our Pasadena-based Attorneys are Available to Guide You In Your Wrongful Termination Case – Call Stephen Danz & Associates today at 877-789-9707, or Contact Us Using the Online Form.
+Once you’ve scheduled you are appointed with our office, our attorneys will provide you a free evaluation of your claim.

 Forms of Wrongful Termination

 Wrongful Termination comes in many forms.
 In general, it is a claim that a California-based employer terminated an employee in violation of public policy.
 In other words, although employment in California is “at will” – which means that an employee may be terminated at any time and for any reason – that does not include a reason that is unlawful.
 Additionally, there are some powerful exceptions to the “at will” rule.
 Here are the most frequent wrongful termination violations that our attorneys litigate: